 An AIS unit can be fitted to an aid to navigation (AtoN) to provide positive identification, position and status of the AtoN.
 AIS AtoN may be fixed (i.e. attached to a lighthouse) or floating (i.e. attached to a buoy).

-AtoN AIS messages may be broadcast from an AtoN itself, or may be broadcast from another AIS unit (e.g. an AIS base station).
-When it is generated from another AIS station it is either a synthetic or a virtual AtoN.

-A synthetic AIS AtoN is an AtoN that physically exists at the position given in the message;

-A virtual AIS AtoN is an AtoN that does not physically exist at the position provided in the message.
+AIS AtoN stations are divided, from a technical point of view, as follows:

+Type 1.
+No receiver.
+Transmitter can only use pre-defined time slots, reserved by another AIS station (i.e. a base station).

+Type 2.
+Receiver used for control functions - for configuration only.
+Transmitter uses pre-defined time slots only (see Type 1).

+Type 3.
+Full receiving capability.
+This type can operate in the autonomous mode.

+From an operational point of view AIS AtoN stations are identified as follows:

+Real AIS AtoN.
+The AIS station is physically located on the AtoN.

+Synthetic AIS AtoN.
+AtoN messages for a specific AtoN are transmitted from a remote location (i.e. from another AtoN or a Base station).

+Virtual AIS AtoN.
+A remote AIS Station (another AtoN or a Base Station) transmit a message to identify an AtoN in a location where it does not physically exist.
+The virtual AIS AtoN can only be seen by other AIS units.

+Unlike AIS Base Stations, Limited Base Stations (LBS) have no control of the VHF Data Link.

-An AIS AtoN station may transmit a Safety Related Message (e.g. AtoN is out of position or malfunctioning) and will also repeat any AIS SART message received.
+An AIS AtoN station may transmit a Safety Related Message (e.g. AtoN is out of position or malfunctioning) and will also repeat any AIS-SART message received.
 In addition, the stations can work in a chaining environment to extend the range of AIS.

 AIS Station Reporting Rate